jcuffney/google-tasks-lambda/README.md

 # Google Tasks Automation

-> Objective: Mimik Zapier Task Functionality

 [![js-standard-style](https://cdn.rawgit.com/standard/standard/master/badge.svg)](http://standardjs.com)

 ## Project Requirements:

-- I want to be able to share my code to be used by others
 - I want to be able to add a task to a task list at a specific time on a reoccuring basis
 - I want to have all compleated tasks automatically cleared from my task list every day
 - I want to have all events that were due in the past updated to be due today every day at midnight.